Webinar: Geographic Location Optimization with BayesiaLab

 In this webinar, we present a complete modeling workflow from acquiring raw travel data to presenting the optimization results on Google Maps.

 Optimizing travel routing has been a central topic in the field of Operations Research for many years.
-For a traveler, or rather their navigation system, this involves evaluating many possible paths between the origin and the destination and then selecting the shortest or perhaps the fastest route.
-To find an optimal location for a new retail store, however, we would need to evaluate many paths of many shoppers for a number of possible destinations with the objective of making it easily accessible.
-Clearly, that's a bigger computational task.
+For a traveler, or rather a navigation system, this involves evaluating many possible paths between an origin and a destination and then selecting the shortest or fastest route.
+To find an optimal location for a new retail store, however, we would need to evaluate many paths for many shoppers and many possible destinations with the objective of making the location easily accessible.
+Clearly, that’s a bigger computational task.
 Even more challenging is finding an optimal location for a transit hub, e.g., a freight distribution center, which requires evaluating many possible paths for many origin-destination pairs.
 It is easy to see that the explicit calculation of billions of routes can quickly become intractable.

-We propose an alternative approach: Instead of calculating hypothetical route distances from map data, we machine-learn a Bayesian network from real-world travel data with BayesiaLab.
-Such a network approximates the joint distribution of trip-related attributes, including longitude/latitude of origin/destination and actual travel time/distance.
-Additionally, the Bayesian network automatically captures the frequency of the origin-destination pairs.
+We propose an alternative approach: Instead of calculating hypothetical route distances from map data, we learn a Bayesian network from real-world travel data with BayesiaLab.
+Such a network approximates the joint distribution of trip-related attributes, including the longitude and latitude of origins and destinations, plus actual travel time and distance.
+Additionally, the Bayesian network automatically captures the frequency of origin-destination pairs.
 As a result, we have a single model that compactly represents all road traffic.

-What is the advantage?
-We can now evaluate the hypothetical location and hub scenarios instantly instead of having to simulate billions of trips explicitly.
-And, BayesiaLab's new GIS Mapping capabilities can immediately present optimization results via Google Maps.
+What is the advantage of this approach?
+We can now evaluate hypothetical location and hub scenarios instantly instead of having to simulate billions of trips explicitly.
+BayesiaLab’s GIS Mapping capabilities can immediately present optimization results via Google Maps.